DiamondLightSource/ulims-json-schemas/docs/readme.md

 F. Once the SRC passes create a pull request asking for a merge to main.

-A shortcut for step 3 is command `npm run build-all` but more targeted commands exist that are recommended at certain times.
-The tutorials use those other commands.

-Step 4 is the command is `npm run check` which confirms every schema (and every release of a schema) meet minimum quality and security standard.
-For example, are $ref to a particular schema release still valid?
+The six steps are shown in tutorial one.

 ## Tutorials

 There are two tutorials which build on each other.

-* [Tutorial one](tutorial1.md) explains the exact patterns required in step 2 for a basic schema.
-It uses a pre-created schema folder in this repository for copying at step 1 with most of step 2 done so release 1.0.0 can be done quickly via steps 3 and 4 and it will just work for a new schema.
+* [Tutorial one](tutorial1.md) explains the exact patterns required in step B for a basic schema.
+It uses a pre-created schema folder in this repository for copying at step A with most of step B done so release 1.0.0 can be done quickly via steps C and D and it will just work for a new schema.

 * [Tutorial two](tutorial2.md) is nearly identical to the first but applies it to an advanced schema using a $ref.
-It uses another pre-created schema folder for coping in step 1 and assumes the exact pattern are understood.
-It hightlights how a build of a basic schema differs from an advanced scheme.
+It uses another pre-created schema folder for coping in step A and assumes the exact pattern are understood.
+It highlights how a build of a basic schema differs from an advanced scheme.
 This difference has implications for schema change over time.